TangoWrex/TangoWrex/README.md

 I am a Python and C developer with 2+ years of experience.
-I am currently working on an open source Project called "Aegis".
+I am currently working on an open source project called "Aegis".
+Aegis is a multithreaded program which will connect sensors remotely.
+It currently utilizes flask for the GUI.
+The network is set up prior to setting out sensors for now.
+The user will be able to select from prebuilt functions.
+The client will leverage SDRs and commercial off the shelf hardware to get RF data to send back to the server.
+It feeds GPS data.
+Future iterations will provide the server a gui with a map showing each sensor

 ![Codewars](https://github.r2v.ch/codewars?user=mttruett&stroke=%23BB432C)